vacuumlabs/cryptofund-utilities/README.md

 not a wallet.
 Such portfolio is worth (as of 2018-01-01) approximately 21637 EUR.
 A&B decide, that they emit 30,000 shares, each of which is worth approx. 0.721 EUR.

-Shares are key concept for the fund: at any given time, one share represents one nth of the current portfolio value (in this case, one share represents 1/30,000 of the portfolio value).
+Shares are the key concept for the fund: at any given time, one share represents one n-th of the current portfolio value (in this case, one share represents 1/30,000 of the portfolio value).
 If the portfolio cryptocurrencies do well and they get more valuable, the share price rises (and vice versa).
 If (new) people make new investments, the portfolio value also increases - however in such a